Van Lanschot Kempen Logo

 Registered office: Octagon Point, 5 Cheapside, London, EC2V 6AA.

 Capital at risk.
-The value of investments and the income from them can fall as well as rise and are not guaranteed.
-Investors may not get back the amount originally invested.
+The value of investments and the income from them can fall as well as rise, and investors may not get back the amount originally invested.
 Past performance provides no guarantee for the future.